anquanscan/sec-tools/README.md

 [FileTypeChecker](https://github.com/AJMitev/FileTypeChecker): Cross platform file type validator for .NET
 [security-csrf](https://github.com/symfony/security-csrf): The Security CSRF (cross-site request forgery) component provides a class CsrfTokenManager for generating and validating CSRF tokens.
 [Blooket-Hacks](https://github.com/rxzyx/Blooket-Hacks): The absolute best Blooket hack there is.
 [rustBoot](https://github.com/nihalpasham/rustBoot): rustBoot is a standalone bootloader written entirely in `Rust`, designed to run on anything from a microcontroller to a system on chip.
 It can be used to boot into bare-metal firmware or Linux.
+[Joomla_Arbitrary_File_Upload](https://github.com/Dark-Clown-Security/Joomla_Arbitrary_File_Upload): Joomla Arbitrary File Upload / Unggah File Sewenang